 A link to the Online Course Schedules, the Application Form and a list of Qualifying Countries will be provided to the ALA divisional international relations committees’ web sites and appropriate discussion lists.

 Registration for ALCTS grants will open after the annual schedule of courses becomes available.
 The IRC Committee creates the registration schedule and decides on the number of sessions open for simultaneous registration.
-Registration will stay open for at least 30 but no more than 45 days.

-- Applicants must submit the interactive web form at: https://alctsprogram.wufoo.com/forms/alcts-online-course-grant-application-form/
+- Applicants must submit the application form

 - The form must be completed in English.